Skip to main content

 The English Language Requirement is Band D - for more information visit the English Language Requirements page.

-Our PhD students have access to good library facilities, designated PhD offices within the Department where PhD students can dock an assigned laptop for use throughout their studies.
+Our PhD students have access to high quality library facilities and designated PhD offices.
 Regular group seminars are organised providing PhD students with the chance to showcase their research and receive feedback from academic staff and peers.
-PhD students also have access to college-based training in transferable and research skills.
+PhD students also have access to college-based training in transferable and research skills through the King’s Doctoral College and the NMES Graduate School.

 Postgraduate training

-Research students are also encouraged to submit papers to conferences, and we try to provide financial support for them to travel to present their papers.
+Research students are encouraged to submit papers to conferences and are supported with travel to present papers and posters through their Research Training Support grant.

 Our research students are also encouraged to teach alongside their studies to help prepare them for a potential future career in academia.